JessieS444/syslib/ApachePhpMysql.md

 ## MySQL
 - Again followed the instructions to install and set up MySQL.
 ![Screenshot 2024-03-04 at 1 27 54 AM](https://github.com/JessieS444/syslib/assets/157999229/35b12c06-d8a3-41de-8cd2-a368bff13ff4)
+- I need to go back to this later and practice more with playing around in the different functions you can do now that we've created the LAMP stack.
+I feel confident in creating tables, using nano, and installing Apache, PHP, and MySQL, but I do not feel very comfortable with the different coding languages that we have dipped our toes into.
+I understand HTML more than before which is good.

+- I'm not sure if its just me but I don't know what to write in the notes.
+I don't feel like I have the vocabulary to describe well a lot of the things we are doing because I have zero background knowledge on a lot of the topics.
+I can replicate and play around a bit with what we are doing, but using precise terms to describe it is challenging.
+- For example: just to mention the coding languages above, I had to look up to verify that HTML is a coding language.
+I found it described as a markup language (specifically not a programming language), but that it is still coding?
+What exactly is coding?
+Programming?
+I know that Markdown is also a markup language, but I didn't think that was coding?
+- It feels a bit like knowing how to speak English but not knowing how to describe the grammar rules.
+You follow the rules, you can do it, but you can't tell how.
+- Sorry if that is an odd thing to put in these notes.
+It is very late.